Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 \item Invalid: This means a path is infeasible, i.e., cannot find a group of valid inputs of the program to satisfy the given path constraints.

 \item ZeroDivision: This means a path is valid \textbf{until} it triggers a possible ``divided by 0'' bug. \end{itemize}

+Two authors of this paper annotated the dataset independently and discussed to resolve disagreements.
+The Cohen's Kappa between the two annotators is 0.82.
 After annotating all paths, we manually inspect each program and its extracted execution paths.
 If a program is capable of producing an execution path of class $k$ but the path extraction algorithm fails to generate it, we manually construct such a path from the CFG and append it to the algorithm-generated path set.
-In the end, we obtain a dataset containing 2,010 execution paths, of which 307 are valid, 258 are invalid, and 1,445 exhibit ``division by zero'' bugs.
+For manually-added paths with ``Valid'' or ``ZeroDivision'' types, they are constructed by first assuming an input value that executes without error / triggers a zero division error, and manually collect its execution path along the CFG.
+For manually-added paths with ``Invalid'' type, they are created by performing random traversal on the CFG, and selecting the paths with constraints unsatisfiable with any inputs before running into any zero division errors.
+In the end, we obtain a dataset containing 2,010 execution paths, and the final distribution is shown in Table \ref{tab:classification-labels}.
+Among all paths, only 79 of them are manually generated, which means these paths do not introduce significant bias towards the distribution of path types.